 The product initially looks like any other strobe cream, albeit with very finely milled ‘glitter’ particles.
 However when it’s applied to the skin it changes.
 I find applying NIOD Photography Fluid with a foundation brush works best.
 Once on the skin it creates an even skin-tone with a beautiful glow.
 NIOD advise you can wear this product on it’s own or under foundation.
 However I think that advice is more geared around photographers.
 As on it’s own in daylight it looks quite gold and so for me, not a great product to wear alone.

 Through A Lens

 As NIOD Photography Fluid was created with photography in mind, it doesn’t cause flashback or make you look greasy like some liquid highlighters and strobe creams can do under bright light.
 The effect is really subtle and flattering.
 It’s almost like a good natural light day in a bottle.

-I’ve applied it all over my face as a primer, but as you can see in the photo below it doesn’t reflect back all over.
 It gently colour corrects red patches, evening out the skin-tone.
 Where the light hits you get a soft highlight which doesn’t emphasise texture.
 Millie from Modish Rambling said it’s her go-to for photoshoots and I can totally see why!

 I love how my foundation glides on over this primer.
 But also how healthy it makes skin look.
 It’s perfect for wearing with really minimal makeup or as part of a full face.
 NIOD Photography Fluid is also vegan and cruelty free.